AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 > If you are wondering about the `.flatMap`, most functions in NIO return a
 > [Future](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/EventLoopFuture.swift#L208).
-> But lets ignore that part for now.
+> But let's ignore that part for now.
 Read it as:<br>
 > once `configureHTTPServerPipeline` completed, add our own handler.

 We put the actual handler into the `Express` object: